juanfer112/recruiter-challenger-pv/2.Calculator/readme.md

 ## Your tasks

 1. Code review: please list all good/bad practices you find in this application.:ballot_box_with_check:
 2. It seems the app is buggy...
-Could you fix it?.:black_square_button:
+Could you fix it?.:ballot_box_with_check:
-3. Add divide and multiply operations.:black_square_button:
+3. Add divide and multiply operations.:ballot_box_with_check:
 4. How would do you test this app?.:black_square_button:
-5. Can you improve the UI/UX?.:black_square_button:
+5. Can you improve the UI/UX?.:ballot_box_with_check

 You are allowed to change as much code as you consider.